plausible/website/_posts/2024-06-20-how-to-boost-ecommerce-sales-by-tracking-revenue-attribution-in-web-analytics.md

 date: 2024-06-20T11:16:27.665Z
 author: hricha-shandily
 ---
 An e-commerce website has various ways of earning sales.
-Customers can find you through your ads, email campaigns, social campaigns, SEO, directly visiting your website, or any other way.
+Customers can find you through your ads, email campaigns, social campaigns, SEO, directly visiting your website are more.
 The process of understanding which channels are the most effective for your e-commerce store to generate sales is known as revenue attribution.

+1. Ordered list
+{:toc}

 ## What is revenue attribution in web analytics?